AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 3.md

 In the Rhine_meuse deltaL
 - Relative stability in the position of the coastline
 - Large-scale peat formation because of limited sediment supply and formation of beach ridges

+These basal peat layers are used to date sea-level rise

+---
+# Delta Construction - Avulsion
+In the delta plain, most sediment is deposited near the river channels

+Rivers supply sediment to the coastline enabling delta progradation near the river mouth.
+The position of delta river channels determines where the delta is actively growing (horizontally or vertically)

+????

+Avulsion is breaching of natural levee

+Different steps
+- Preconditioning (no flow diversion, river in a certain location, building up sediments)
+- Triggering phase (different causes which can trigger avulsion)
+- Post-triggering pha